langurmonkey/dotfiles/docs/hidpi.md

 ### Firefox and Thunderbird

 Go to `about:config` and set `layout.css.devPixelsPerPx` to whatever value (`1.8`, `2.0`, etc).
+In Thunderbird, it is also recommended to increase the font size.

 ### IntelliJ IDEA

 1. Set the VM property `-Dsun.java2d.uiScale=2`
-2. Set the gnome setting `$  gsettings org.gnome.desktop.interface scaling factor 2`
+2. Set the gnome setting `$  gsettings set org.gnome.desktop.interface scaling-factor 2`